What’s Consent Got to Do with It?

 As a result of this workshop, participants will be able to:

-• Practice a strengths-based approach to adolescent sexual health
+Apply a strengths-based approach to adolescent sexual health that honors development while building skills for communication and agency